-Allow the tea to cool to room temperature (about 2 to 3 hours).
+Allow the sweetened tea to cool to room temperature (about 2 to 3 hours).
 Remove the tea bags, then pour the tea into a 1-gallon glass jar.
-Gently pour the scoby and 1 cup of starter kombucha into the jar.
+(This is very important because the SCOBY does not like hot water.)
+Gently pour the SCOBY and 1 cup of starter kombucha into the jar.

 Step 4: Ferment the Kombucha